 How your gift will be recognised

-We record and recognise all gifts and commitments appropriately, acknowledging your support in our Annual Review on our website and within the Museum itself.
+We record and recognise all gifts and commitments appropriately, acknowledging your support in our Annual Review and within the museum itself.
 We also understand that some donors may prefer to remain anonymous.

 What you should do next

 Making a Will ensures that your wishes are carried out and helps to remove difficulty or uncertainty for those left behind.
 We advise that you ask a solicitor to help you draw up or amend your Will.

 When you have made provisions for your family and friends, you may wish to specify the Jewish Museum London as a charitable organisation that you would like to help.
 Leaving a Legacy above a certain threshold can also significantly reduce the amount of inheritance tax payable on your whole estate.

 You can tell us of your intentions to support the Jewish Museum London or arrange to discuss leaving a legacy with us by contacting us: